MI Clean Cars 2030

 The Path to Michigan's EV Future

-As the Motor City state, Michigan must nationally lead the electrification of transportation, or else we will lose out to other states and countries.
-To do this, Michigan needs to spearhead all aspects of the transition–research & development, production, and sales.
-Unfortunately, Michigan recently ranked 29th on EV-friendly policies in the United States.
-We can do better, and we must in order to attract the EV expertise and industry necessary to maintain Michigan's auto-leadership and remain competitive.
+As the nation's automotive leader, Michigan must lead the national transportation electrification to remain competitive and reach the MI Healthy Climate plan goals.
+To do this, it needs to spearhead all aspects of the transition– research & development, production, and sales.
+While the state has been rapidly bolstering its R&D and production of EVs and advanced batteries, it lags significantly behind in EV sales and drivers.
+Even worse, Michigan recently ranked 26th among states on EV-friendly policies in the United States.
+We can and must do better to attract the EV expertise and industry necessary to strengthen the health of its communities and economy while maintaining Michigan's auto leadership.

-The transition to EV isn't only about Michigan's economy.
+The benefits of transitioning to EVs are much more than a boost to Michigan's economy.
 It's crucial for the health of our state.
 As a state with high asthma rates, we can reduce air pollution by electrifying cars and trucks.
+In 2022, Detroit was ranked #1 for the most challenging place to live with asthma.
+Reducing air pollution is a matter of environmental justice.

 Vehicle electrification is a clear step toward combating the climate crisis.
-The transportation sector is the leading source of greenhouse gas emissions, with 58% coming from passenger vehicles and light-duty trucks.
+The transportation sector is the leading source of greenhouse gas emissions, with 58% of emissions from that sector coming from passenger vehicles and light-duty trucks.
+Governor Whitmer's MI Healthy Climate Plan sets a goal of 2 million EVs on the road by 2030 and urges state policymakers to support a rapid transition to electric vehicles and policies to reduce the need for driving to meet the state's climate goals.

 EV Benefits